-The ISD5008 series is also ideal for playback-only applications, where single or multiple message Playback is controlled through the SPI port.
-Once the desired message configuration is created, duplicates can easily be generated via an ISD or third-party programmers.
-For more information on available application tools and programmers please see the ISD web site at www.isd.com.
+The ISD5008 device is also ideal for playback-only applications, where single- or multiple-message playback is controlled through the SPI port.
+Once the desired message configuration is created, duplicates can easily be generated via a third-party programmer.
+For more information on available application tools and programmers, please see the Nuvoton website at www.Nuvoton-usa.com.